Best wool for felting expert guide to all the types

 First off, Sandy at Lincolnshire Fenn Crafts is a GREAT resource for all things needle felt-related.

-Sandy’s Core wool is a mix from British sheep breeds and is available from her Etsy shop here.
+Sandy’s Core wool is a mix from British sheep breeds and is available from her online shop.
 Coarser wool in texture, it felts easily into shape.
 This wool has gone through a normal washing process but small amounts of vegetable matter may be present.
 If this bothers you, you can remove vegetable matter (eg grass seeds and burrs) from raw wool by using the wool carding technique (more details on that later).

 As it’s a coarser wool generally used for stuffing, and therefore won’t be seen, carding is unlikely to be necessary for core wool.